 The City leased 30 golf carts from TCF Equipment Finance on July 22, 2015 in the amount of \$127,203.
 This lease agreement qualifies as a capital lease for accounting purposes and has been recorded at the net present value of its future minimum lease payments as of the date of its inception.
-This lease is for a period of 48 months and carries and interest rate of 3.24%.
-Monthly principal and interest payments total \$2,829.
+This lease was for a period of 48 months and carried an interest rate of 3.24%.
+Monthly principal and interest payments totaled \$2,829.
+The lease was paid in full during the fiscal year ending June 30, 2018.